romanbb/tarkov-prime-bot/README.md

 # Tarkov Prime Bot

 This is a Discord bot that allows you to lookup flea market prices with your voice.
+[Small demo](https://twitter.com/romanbb/status/1550151741034729473).

 ## How it works